Anonymous said: Hello. I heard that Rice invited a white supremacist to come speak to the school. This makes me a little hesitant to attend. Thoughts?

-Anonymous asked: What do you know about the english department?
+Anonymous said: What do you know about the english department?

 I’ve only taken one class in the English department, but it was a great class, and I plan to take at least one other next year.
 However, it is tough.
 Most professors, of course, require a lot of reading and deep analysis.
 They are really interesting classes though, in my opinion.
 The professors I have met in that department are fantastic.

-Anonymous asked: Ahhhh when do decisions come I'm dying
+Anonymous said: Ahhhh when do decisions come I'm dying

 Notification deadline is April 1st for Regular decision and Shepard students.
 Good luck to all!

-Anonymous asked: Hey do you know if admissions decisions actually come out today (Friday)?
+Anonymous said: Hey do you know if admissions decisions actually come out today (Friday)?

 I was early admission, so I’m not sure.
 Decisions did come out the day they said they would for early admissions though, but they came late in the evening.
 Keep checking Esther.

-Anonymous asked: do you anything about Rice's Race Scholar program? or know people involved?
+Anonymous said: do you anything about Rice's Race Scholar program? or know people involved?

 I don’t, no. Here is the website.
 If there is anyone out there who does know something about this program, please help me out here.

-Anonymous asked: What kind of questions can we expect to be asked at the interview?
+Anonymous said: What kind of questions can we expect to be asked at the interview?

 Basically the normal questions: why do you want to go to Rice, what do you think you would add to the campus, and what you plan on studying and why.
 My interview wasn’t very formal and the interviewer let me ask a few questions as well.
 I would recommend maybe formulating some questions to ask them to show that you are engaged.